NeedsMorePie/interpolator/README.md

 1. Have your tf records prepared.

-2. If you need to modify the config, make a copy of mains/configs/train_pwcnet.json.
+2. Make a copy of mains/configs/train_pwcnet.json and fill in the missing "var" fields.

-    For FlyingChairs make sure:

-    ```
-    "crop_width": 448,
-    "crop_height": 384
-    ```

 3. Run the following command: